domesticcatsoftware/DCIntrospect/readme.md

 --------

 * Add support for arrow keys for nudging views around, and maybe modifier keys for other things also.
 If anyone knows how to do this please get in touch.
 The iPhone app Prompt by Panic does this so I'm sure it's possible.
-* Work out how to load the right accessibility bundles to prevent the need for Accessibility Inspector

 License
 -----------